ChronoZaga/MuteLock/README.md

 -Simple and lightweight design.

-# Current Version

-v1.0: The initial release is fully functional but runs as a standard application.

 # Roadmap

 v2.0 Goal: Convert MuteLock to run as a Windows Service for improved reliability and seamless operation.